-This work has been partly funded by the Copernicus Med-MFC (LOT reference: 21002L5-COP-MFC MED-5500) within the framework of the Copernicus Marine Service.
+This work was partly funded by the Copernicus Med-MFC (LOT reference: 21002L5-COP-MFC MED-5500) within the framework of the Copernicus Marine Service, supporting Dimitra Denaxa.
+Sofia Darmaraki was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the 3rd Call of the "Research Projects to Support Post-Doctoral Researchers" scheme (Project Number 07077, acronym TExMed).